 Meet regularly with the Fellows Director and other members of the Fellows cohort.

-Participate in an after-school activity each season (athletic coaching preferred).
+Lead or support an after-school Robotics activity each season (fall/winter/spring).

-Serve as a Co-Advisor for 5-8 Upper School students.
+Serve as a Co-Advisor for 5-8 Middle School students.

 Assist with supervisory duties, such as study hall proctoring, lunchroom supervision, detention duty, and chaperoning events outside school hours.